Tour of Philly Gangs and Hoods

-The largest section, and the heart of Philadelphia, is without a doubt North Philly.
-North Philly hoods include the projects and blocks of PennTown, the old Richard Allen Projects, Blumberg Projects, 23rd and Diamond, Abbottsford Projects, and blocks along streets like Cecil B. Moore and Erie Ave.
-North Philly also has the city’s largest Hispanic population, the Puerto Rican community of PapiVille, Kensington and the Badlands.
+Undoubtedly, the central and biggest part of Philadelphia is located in North Philly, which includes several neighborhoods such as PennTown, the old Richard Allen Projects, Blumberg Projects, 23rd and Diamond, Abbottsford Projects, and blocks along streets like Cecil B. Moore and Erie Ave.
+North Philly is also home to the city’s most significant Hispanic community, including the Puerto Rican community of PapiVille, Kensington, and the Badlands.

-North of North Philly is the neighborhoods of Germantown, West Oak Lane, Ogontz, Olney, and others, all representing the Uptown section of Philly.
-What was once a white community, many of these neighborhoods began experiencing white flight during the 1960s and 1970s.
-Uptown eventually gained a reputation and became much more respected in the streets and street active as any other section of Philly, especially over the past few decades.
+North of North Philly are the neighborhoods of Germantown, West Oak Lane, Ogontz, and Olney, all representing the Uptown section of Philadelphia.
+What was once a predominantly white community, many of these neighborhoods began experiencing white flight during the 1960s and 1970s.
+In the following years, Uptown would eventually gain a reputation and became much more respected in the streets of Philadelphia.

 The community of West Philly consists of several neighborhoods, including the Bottom, which has many blocks from 35th to 43rd, Cobbs Creek on the South Side, North Side above Market Street, and Wynnefield and Overbrook.
 This area began in the Bottoms, where African Americans were initially permitted to live before being allowed elsewhere, before expanding into other sections.
 Presently, gentrification has taken over much of the central area of West Philly, particularly near the university.